namannimmo10/namannimmo.me/_posts/2016-11-18-01-57-54-my_google_internship_.md

 No matter what happens next, I want to say thank you to everyone at Google who made the last three months some of the most exciting of my life.
 See you soon.

-__Update__
+## Update

 Thanks everyone for the amazing response!
 It was cool to see a lively discussion on my post on [HackerNews](https://news.ycombinator.com/item?id=13084693).
-Also, I've decided to join Facebook in London next summer.
-See you there 😉
+Also, I've decided to join Facebook next summer.